hqman/HydraTeams/README.md

 > **The model doesn't matter.
 The orchestration does.**

 A translation proxy that lets Claude Code Agent Teams use any AI model as a teammate.
-GPT Codex, Gemini, Ollama — they all become full Claude Code agents with 15+ tools, file access, bash, git, and autonomous task execution.
+GPT Codex, Gemini, Ollama: they all become full Claude Code agents with 15+ tools, file access, bash, git, and autonomous task execution.

 One proxy.
 One env var.
 Any model.